 9. Is “limitless” suitable for formal writing?

-Yes, “limitless” is appropriate in both formal and informal writing, especially when emphasizing scope, scale, or potential.
+Yes, “limitless” is appropriate in both formal and informal writing, especially when you want to describe ambition, creativity, or the scope of an idea.

 10. Can you use “limitless” to describe abstract concepts?